Tech Tips

 A1Customs Remote

-Or you can build you own like Pual Burns (located in the UK) did.
+Or you can build your own like Pual Burns (located in the UK) did.

-He purchased another PMD/FSD, an PMD extension cable, heat sink, heat sink grease and a 12V muffin fan.
+He purchased another PMD/FSD, a PMD extension cable, a heat sink, heat sink grease and a 12V muffin fan.

 Return to DIY Projects